Tensor product algebras, Grassmannians and Khovanov homology: Khovanov homology

 While what we have written thus far points naturally to this definition, it's not completely satisfactory.
 It doesn't have an obvious connection to Khovanov homology, nor have we checked that it defines a tangle invariant (that it doesn't depend on the choice of projection).

 However, we have an alternate definition of a knot invariant which fixes both these problems: we could simply transport structure from Bar-Natan's paper.
-In this case, the cup and cap functors will be the same as ours, but we'll have braiding functors which could potentially be different.
-These will be obtained by taking the image under the 2-functor $\gamma$ of a particular complex in Bar-Natan's cobordism category, given by the saddle cobordism from the identity to the composition of a cap and cup.
+That is, if we have a tangle with no crossings, then the corresponding functor is that of Theorem \ref{th:Chatav}, and for $\sigma_i$, we take the image under the 2-functor $\gamma$ of a particular complex in Bar-Natan's cobordism category, given by the saddle cobordism from the identity to the composition of a cap and cup.